VolkovLabs/volkovlabs.io/blog/2022-11-10-form-panel-2.7.0/index.md

 ---
 authors: [mikhail]
 slug: form-panel-2.7.0-20221110
-tags: [Data Manipulation, Form Panel]
+tags: [Data Manipulation, Release]
 keywords: [Data Manipulation, Form Panel, Data, Grafana]
 ---

 # Data Manipulation Panel 2.7.0

 We released a new version of the Data Manipulation Panel 2.7.0.
 This version includes

-- community-requested updates for Payload,
+- Community-requested updates for Payload.
-- Update Request parameters,
+- Update Request parameters.
 - Grafana-style success/error notifications.
 - The code editor for Initial and Update requests was improved with suggestions for variables and parameters.